mrocklin/thesis/computations-software.md

 We use `computations` to construct a simple program.
 The following example uses `SYMM` and `AXPY`, a routine for vector addition, to create a complex composite computation.
 It then introduces copy operations and generates human readable Fortran code.

 Specific instances of each computation can be constructed by providing corresponding inputs, traditionally SymPy Expressions.
-We generate an instance of `SYMM`, here called `symm` that computes `X*Y` and stores the result in `Y`.
+We generate an instance of `SYMM`, here called `symm`, that computes `X*Y` and stores the result in `Y`.

 ~~~~~~~~~~~~~Python
 >>> n = Symbol('n')